RomanTsegelskyi/blog/README.md

 Programming Inverstigations Blog
 ===

-This is my blog dedicated to different explorations on programming.
+This blog is dedicated to different explorations on programming.
 It can be accessed at [https://romantsegelskyi.github.io/pi-blog](https://romantsegelskyi.github.io/pi-blog).